crisariza/crisariza/README.md

 ## It's me, <a href="https://crisariza.com/">@crisariza</a>!
 Software Developer at <a href="https://accenture.com/">Accenture</a>

-> I am a software developer with robust problem-solving skills and proven experience creating high quality software.
+> Developer with 2 years of experience.
+Looking forward to creating new complex software engineering projects.
+Thrilled to use programming skills to help an amazing company create a fantastic product.
+Excited about business, startups, crypto and cutting-edge tech.
+Dedicated to creating code quality over quantity.
 -----------
 A little more about me...